gautamnaik1994/fomo_factory_test/README.md

 - **Frontend** - A NextJS app that displays the live data.
 - **Backend** - A NodeJS app that fetches live data from the api and saves it in MongoDB.
 - **Database** - A MongoDB database that stores the live data.
+- **Cache** - A Redis cache that stores the live data for faster access.

 The frontend app uses SocketIO to receive real-time data from the backend app.
 The backend app fetches live data from the api every few seconds and saves it in the MongoDB database.